timstarkk/tele-gent/README.md

 - Add the `PreToolUse` hook to `~/.claude/settings.json` (without overwriting your existing config)
 - Prompt for your bot token and user ID, save them to `.env`

 > The hook only activates when Claude is launched by the bot (via the `TELEBOT_SESSION_ID` env var).
 It won't interfere with normal interactive Claude usage.
+When active, it notifies the bot of permission requests and tells Claude to show its native terminal prompt, so you can approve from either Telegram or the terminal.

-### 6. Run
+### 7. Run

 ```bash
 cd tele-gent